gdennie/nomicon/src/dropck.md

 Obeying this rule is (usually) necessary to satisfy the borrow checker; obeying it is sufficient but not necessary to be sound.
 That is, if your type obeys this rule then it's definitely sound to drop.
+However, if it does it may still be sound.

-The reason that it is not always necessary to satisfy the above rule is that some Drop implementations will not access borrowed data even though their type gives them the capability for such access, or because we know the specific drop order and the borrowed data is still fine even if the borrow checker doesn't know that.
+The reason that it is not always necessary to satisfy the above rule is that some Drop implementations will never access borrowed data even though their type definition gives them the capability to do so or because we know the specific drop order and so the borrowed data is still fine even if the borrow checker lifetime semantics cannot confirm that.

 For example, this variant of the above `Inspector` example will never access borrowed data: